Don B. Colton

-Don Byron Colton (September 15, 1876 – August 1, 1952) was an American lawyer and politician who served six consecutive terms as a U.S. Representative from Utah from 1921 to 1933.
+Don Byron Colton (September 15, 1876 – August 1, 1952) was an American lawyer and politician who served six consecutive terms as a U.S. representative from Utah from 1921 to 1933.

 Early life

 Born near Mona, Juab County, Utah Territory, Colton moved with his parents to Uintah County, Utah Territory in 1879.
 He attended the public schools and the Uintah Academy, Vernal, Utah.
 He was graduated from the commercial department of Brigham Young University, Provo, Utah, in 1896.
 He graduated from the law department of the University of Michigan at Ann Arbor in 1905.
 He was admitted to the bar the same year and commenced practice in Vernal, Utah.

 Political career

 Colton was receiver of the United States land office at Vernal from 1905 to 1914.
 He served as delegate to the Republican National Conventions in 1904, 1924, and 1928 as well as a delegate to the Republican State conventions from in 1914 and 1924.
 He was an unsuccessful candidate for United States Senator in 1934.

-He was an unsuccessful candidate for Governor of Utah in 1940.